 Use A Vacuum Cleaner And Bucket

-To clean your aquarium equipment safely, you can use a vacuum cleaner and a bucket of water.
+You can use a vacuum cleaner and a bucket of water to clean your aquarium equipment safely.
 When cleaning with vinegar, use a non-abrasive pad or cloth to prevent damage to the glass panes.
-For rust removal, scrub the surfaces with Bar Keepers Friend Soft Cleaner and toothbrush.
+Scrub the surfaces with a Bar Keepers Friend Soft Cleaner and toothbrush for rust removal.
 This will clean away dirt and hardened particles from the equipment.

-Take care to keep your fish in the aquarium during cleaning to avoid stress and potential damage to the ecosystem.
+Keep your fish in the aquarium during cleaning to avoid stress and potential damage to the ecosystem.
 Instead, put them into a separate tank for cleaning.
-Another option is an aquarium magnet cleaner, which will help you remove chemical residue buildup from cleaning sponges without harming your fish.
+Another option is an aquarium magnet cleaner, which will help remove chemical residue buildup from cleaning sponges without harming your fish.
 By taking these steps, you can ensure clean and safe aquarium equipment for your beloved pets.

 Use A Salt Solution